-'''

 Source: Vice Provost for Research Date: 5/95

-'''

-4.7.
+4.6.
 RESEARCH COMPLIANCE

 Universities, as partners in the national research enterprise, are required by federal and state regulations to establish specific research committees to ensure the safety and welfare of research subjects, those conducting research, and others who work or study within the research environment.
-Following are descriptions of the committees which have been established to oversee these particular research areas: animal subjects, recombinant DNA, human subjects, radioactive materials, and biohazards.
+Following are descriptions of the committees which have been established to oversee these particular research areas: animal subjects, recombinant DNA, biohazards and radioactive materials.
+The Institutional Animal Care and Use Committee, the Institutional Review Board, and the Institutional Biosafety and Biohazards Board are administered by the Office of Research Compliance.
+The Office of Research Compliance reports to the Associate Vice Provost for Research.